Fiat Ducato: Talbot Express

-The Talbot Express van, sold solely in the United Kingdom, was the last Talbot-badged motor vehicle to be produced, quietly succeeding the outdated Dodge Spacevan modeline.
+The Talbot Express van, sold solely in the United Kingdom, was the last Talbot-badged motor vehicle to be produced, quietly succeeding the outdated Dodge Spacevan model line.
 Production of this badge-engineered version for the United Kingdom began in 1982 and continued until 1994, nearly eight years after the last Talbot badged passenger car had been withdrawn.

 Its Citroën/Peugeot petrol and diesel engines were transversely mounted driving the front wheels.
-A 4×4 option was also available, although is now very rare today.
+A 4×4 option was also available, although is very rare today.

 In 1991, the series 2 Express was launched with an enlarged grille.
 Production was discontinued in 1994, when Peugeot finally discarded the Talbot marque.

 This van was popular in the United Kingdom, for new conversions to camper vans or motorhomes by coach builders.
 Provided they are well-maintained and not too rusty, they can still command prices of many thousands of pounds even though they are over thirty years old.
 This is in marked contrast to the values of the commercial van versions.